ymoslem/CRE-Router/README.md

    vllm serve Qwen/Qwen3-30B-A3B-Thinking-2507-FP8 --port 8002 --max-model-len 42000
    ```

-2. Fit centroids and write the routing table into an artifacts directory.
+2. Cluster the training queries and write the routing table into an artifacts
+   directory.
    Reusing the checked-in stats skips the GPU measurement step:

    ```bash